cmbr326/BAE305_Aquaponics-Project/README.md

    #### Fish Feeder
    Based on the recommended amount of food for the small guppies, the quarter of a second motor run was sufficient in providing enough food to the fish without overfeeding.
 When the feeder is fully stocked, it will run for approximately 40 cycles of feeding, which is equal to 20 days.
    #### Soil Moisture Sensor
-   Based on the recommended soil moisture for the plants, lettuce and basil, the moisture level 800 was determined to be the minimum level.
+   The moisture sensor was reading appropriated values around 880.
+The minimum moisture level of 800 was enugh for the plants, while not taking too much water from the fish tank.